publicdocs/uscode/assets/md/titles/usc31/us/usc/t31/stII/ch13/schIII/m__us_usc_t31_s1343.md

  __Maximum Purchase Price of Motor Vehicles; Exceptions__

 [Pub.
+L. 114–113, div.
+E, title VII, § 702][/us/pl/114/113/s702], Dec.
+18, 2015, [129 Stat.
+2473][/us/stat/129/2473], provided that:

+> “Unless otherwise specifically provided, the maximum amount allowable during the current fiscal year in accordance with subsection \[sic\] 1343(c) of title 31, United States Code, for the purchase of any passenger motor vehicle (exclusive of buses, ambulances, law enforcement vehicles, protective vehicles, and undercover surveillance vehicles), is hereby fixed at $19,947 except station wagons for which the maximum shall be $19,997: Provided, That these limits may be exceeded by not to exceed $7,250 for police-type vehicles: Provided further, That the limits set forth in this section may not be exceeded by more than 5 percent for electric or hybrid vehicles purchased for demonstration under the provisions of the Electric and Hybrid Vehicle Research, Development, and Demonstration Act of 1976 \[[15 U.S.C.
+2501][/us/usc/t15/s2501] et seq.\]: Provided further, That the limits set forth in this section may be exceeded by the incremental cost of clean alternative fuels vehicles acquired pursuant to [Public Law 101–549][/us/pl/101/549] \[see Tables for classification\] over the cost of comparable conventionally fueled vehicles: Provided further, That the limits set forth in this section shall not apply to any vehicle that is a commercial item and which operates on alternative fuel, including but not limited to electric, plug-in hybrid electric, and hydrogen fuel cell vehicles.”

+Similar provisions were contained in the following prior appropriation acts:

+    [Pub.
 L. 113–235, div.
 E, title VII, § 702][/us/pl/113/235/s702], Dec.
 16, 2014, [128 Stat.
-2379][/us/stat/128/2379], provided that:

-> “Unless otherwise specifically provided, the maximum amount allowable during the current fiscal year in accordance with subsection \[sic\] 1343(c) of title 31, United States Code, for the purchase of any passenger motor vehicle (exclusive of buses, ambulances, law enforcement vehicles, protective vehicles, and undercover surveillance vehicles), is hereby fixed at $13,197 except station wagons for which the maximum shall be $13,631: Provided, That these limits may be exceeded by not to exceed $3,700 for police-type vehicles, and by not to exceed $4,000 for special heavy-duty vehicles: Provided further, That the limits set forth in this section may not be exceeded by more than 5 percent for electric or hybrid vehicles purchased for demonstration under the provisions of the Electric and Hybrid Vehicle Research, Development, and Demonstration Act of 1976 \[[15 U.S.C.
-2501][/us/usc/t15/s2501] et seq.\]: Provided further, That the limits set forth in this section may be exceeded by the incremental cost of clean alternative fuels vehicles acquired pursuant to [Public Law 101–549][/us/pl/101/549] \[see Tables for classification\] over the cost of comparable conventionally fueled vehicles: Provided further, That the limits set forth in this section shall not apply to any vehicle that is a commercial item and which operates on emerging motor vehicle technology, including but not limited to electric, plug-in hybrid electric, and hydrogen fuel cell vehicles.”

-Similar provisions were contained in the following prior appropriation acts:
+2379][/us/stat/128/2379].

     [Pub.
 L. 113–76, div.
 E, title VII, § 702][/us/pl/113/76/s702], Jan.
 17, 2014, [128 Stat.
 230][/us/stat/128/230].